Deltares/hydromt/docs/user_guide/model_config.rst

 -------------------------------

 The .ini file has a simple syntax with sections and key-value pairs.
-In HydroMT sections corresponds with model methods and the key-value pair with the options of each method.
+In HydroMT sections corresponds with model methods and the key-value pair with the arguments of each method.
+For available methods and their arguments of a specific model, please visit the :ref:`plugin documentation pages <plugins>`.
 When passed to the build or update CLI methods, HydroMT executes all methods in order as provided in the .ini file.
 As such the .ini file, in combination with a data catalog yaml file define a **reproducible** model.

 HydroMT configuration file specifications and conventions: